Canva Review — All the Pros and Cons

 If you’re in search of original imagery to use in your designs, you might be interested in Canva’s new ‘Magic Media’ image generator app.

 This app lets you enter a phrase that, thanks to the magic of AI, is automatically converted into a new image for you.
-18 styles are available, presented in three categories: photography, digital art and fine art.
+25 styles are currently available, presented in three categories: photography, digital art and fine art.

-Another app I found particularly useful while testing Canva was ‘Typecraft,’ which lets you bend, warp and twist text in lots of interesting ways.
+Another app I found particularly useful while testing Canva was ‘Typecraft,’ which lets you bend, warp and twist text in lots of interesting ways using mirror points.

 Using the ‘Typecraft’ app